 Thus, pursuant to Teeters, supra, the Complainant has not achieved "the desired result because the complaint brought about a change (voluntary or otherwise) in the custodian's conduct."
 Id. at 432.
-Additionally, pursuant to Mason, supra, no factual causal nexus exists between the Complainant's filing of a Denial of Access Complaint and the relief ultimately achieved.
+Additionally, pursuant to Mason, supra, no factual causal nexus exists between the Complainant's filing of a Denial of Access Complaint and the relief ultimately achieved because no relief was ordered by the Council.
 Therefore, the Complainant is not a prevailing party entitled to an award of a reasonable attorney's fee pursuant to N.J.S.A.
 47:1A-6, Teeters, supra, and Mason, supra.